Steyr Motors GmbH

 Steyr Motors (/de/) is an Austrian manufacturer of diesel engines based in Steyr, Upper-Austria.

 History

 Steyr Motors originated in the diesel engine division of the earlier Steyr-Daimler-Puch group.
 In 2001, it became an independent company through an internal management buyout.

 In 2008, Steyr Motors presented the world's first parallel hybrid propulsion system for boats, STEYR HDS.
 In the same year, the company achieved numerous awards for this innovation (DAME Award at METS exhibition in Amsterdam and the National Marine Manufacturers Association's IBEX Award).

-In cooperation with the Dutch company Mastervolt, Steyr Motors is the leading manufacturer of hybrid propulsion systems for pleasure boats.
+In cooperation with the Dutch company Mastervolt, Steyr Motors manufactures hybrid propulsion systems for pleasure boats.

 In 2009, Steyr Motors signed a license agreement with AM General to present the engine during the AUSA exhibition as "OPTIMIZER 3200", for the production of its diesel engines.

 Since 2011, Steyr Motors has developed compact aircraft engines based its monoblock engine, in cooperation with the Austrian company Austro Engine.